tsugiproject/tsugi-build/ami/README.md

 =====================================

-To run this process, you first need to build an AMI with all the Tsugi software installed or select a Tsugi Public AMI (once I get that working).
+To run this process, you first need to build an AMI with all the Tsugi software installed or use a Tsugi Public AMI.

 When you build a server based on an AMI, the `configure` scripts check out the latest version of Tsugi so you can keep using the same AMI